abdelmoujibMegzari/katacoda-scenarios/CICODESCANNING/step3.md

         run: mvn --batch-mode --update-snapshots verify
 </pre>

-This code specify that every time a new element is pushed on the repository the folowing 3 steps thould be executed:
+This code specifies that every time a new element is pushed on the repository the following 3 steps should be executed:

 1- The checkout step downloads a copy of your repository on the runner.
 2- The setup-java step configures the Java 11 JDK by Adoptium.
 3- The "Build with Maven" step runs the Maven package target in non-interactive mode to ensure that your code builds, tests pass, and a package can be created.

-Now connect the console to your github account using any method you prefer https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-authentication-to-github#authenticating-with-the-command-line
+Now connect the console to your GitHub account using any method you prefer https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/about-authentication-to-github#authenticating-with-the-command-line

-When connection works:
+When the connection works:

-Now add the file to git : `git add workflow.yml`{{execute}}
+Now add the file to git: `git add workflow.yml`{{execute}}

-Commit the changes: `git commit -m "new pilpline"`{{execute}}
+Commit the changes: `git commit -m "new pipeline"`{{execute}}

 Finally push your changes: `git push`{{execute}}